jherning/link68/readme.txt

  - The TI-89 Titanium has now been tested and should work through its classic 2.5mm I/O port (not the USB port, although you can use a USB SilverLink cable).
 Only HW4 has been tested.
 There are no plans to support the USB port.

- - The TI-92-II, the TI-92 with Plus Module, and HW3 calcs are currently untested.
+ - The TI-92-II and HW3 calcs are currently untested (but should work).

  - Not all physical-link/command/calc combinations have been tested.
 Most old AMS versions have not been tested.